HOLISTIC HEALTH

 Why do we need a Coach?

-Just like Sports Coaches help athletes excel in their sports, Health Coach helps people to excel in their health.
-Whether it is relieving a chronic medical condition or incorporating healthy habits coaching can be a game changer in transforming a person's life.
-In Coaching, the coach and the client talk about health issues.
+Just like Sports Coaches help athletes excel in their sports, Health Coaches help people to excel in their health.
+Whether it is relieving a chronic medical condition or incorporating healthy habits coaching can be a game changer in transforming a person’s life.
+In Coaching, the Coach and the Client talk about health issues.
 Together they devise goals and strategies to achieve them.

 In what way can a Coach help a Client?

-Rehabilitation after effects of traumatic health condition like heart attack or any accident.
+• Rehabilitation after traumatic health conditions like heart attack or any accident.

 What are the benefits of Coaching?